vercel/next.js/docs/advanced-features/open-telemetry.md

 ```

 Doing this is equivalent to using `@vercel/otel`, but it's possible to modify and extend.
-For example you could use `@opentelemetry/exporter-trace-otlp-grpc` instead of `@opentelemetry/exporter-trace-otlp-http`.
+For example, you could use `@opentelemetry/exporter-trace-otlp-grpc` instead of `@opentelemetry/exporter-trace-otlp-http`.

 ## Testing your instrumentation